Barbara Inkpen: Biography

-Inkpen trained at Aldershot, Farnham & District AC and represented Great Britain at two Summer Olympics (1968 and 1972).
+Saturday 11 July 1970 she equalled the British record of 5 ft 10.5in at White City at the Great Britain v East Germany competition, after it had been taken to that record on 18 June 1969 in Sweden.

+Inkpen married Carl Lawton in early 1973 and competed under her married name thereafter and as Lawton finished second behind Ilona Gusenbauer at the 1973 WAAA Championships.

 She represented England and won a gold medal in the high jump event, at the 1974 British Commonwealth Games in Christchurch, New Zealand.
 She was also runner up in the 1972 Sports Woman Of The Year.